wyndhblb/graphite_asap/README.md

 In your graphing world it's recommended you use "connected" lines, not just points, as the returned data can be very sparse.

+### Steps

+What this means is that the "step" (or delta time between points) may not be an int, but a float.
+Unfortunately, graphite does not like floats for the steps size.

+Graphite-api, when using the Graphing (not the json) output actually does ok with floats, the json writer does not, and so we must attempt to round the resulting step size.
+As a result your graphs may look like there is the data does not transport all the way to the end of the graph due to what appears to be a "timeshift" because the time step over the run of a few hundred points with out the floating point precision will loose (or gain) too much time between steps.

+(There is probably an easy interpolation sort of fix for this, just have not implemented it yet)

 ## usage